 I came to Psychotherapy from a business career, where cognitive and behavioural science dominated.
 With experience I have come to appreciate the power of the unconscious (that which is outside of our awareness) as a major driver of our feelings and behaviour.
 I work with both conscious and unconscious aspects of experience, helping you develop a much better understanding of yourself and the ways in which your family, cultural and political history may be continuing to shape your life.
 I will then support you in moving towards effective and lasting change, helping you find greater ease and ultimately, more fulfillment in your life.

 I draw primarily upon social and cognitive psychology, neurobiology and psychoanalytical therapy, but will tailor my approach to whatever I believe will be most effective for you.

 What happens next?

 The relationship between us will lie at the heart of our work, so it is important we feel we can work together.
 Once you have made contact, I prefer to have a short phone conversation (free of charge) so we can discuss what it is you are looking for in therapy.
-Then if you choose to go ahead, we will arrange to meet online or by phone for an assessment session.
+Then if you choose to go ahead, we will arrange to meet online or in person for an assessment session.
 This will be a chance for you to tell me more about yourself and ask any further questions of me.
 If we choose to work together, we will establish the focus of therapy and a treatment plan that will meet your needs.
 If, however, we agree that you may be better suited to a different therapist, I will do what I can to signpost you in the right direction.